gerlichlab/hicognition/documentation/hugo-site/content/widgets/widget_controls.md

 ## Widgets

-All of the widget types have their own "widget controls" that are described in the chapter of the respective widgets.
-In addition to that, all widgets share controls for selecting datasets, selecting binsize and deleting widgets.
+All widget types have their own "widget controls" described in the chapter of the respective widgets.
+In addition to that, all widgets share controls for selecting datasets, selecting bin size, and deleting widgets.

 ### Selecting genomic features

-In order to to select a genomic feature for a given widget, click the button on the top right
+To select a genomic feature for a given widget, click the button on the top right.

 <img src="/docs/select_dataset_widget.png" class="one-quarter-width">